 .

 It is recommended to run your Nginx on HTTPS using an SSL certificate.
-You can use Let’s Encrypt, a free, automated, and open certificate authority run by the nonprofit Internet Security Research Group (ISRG).
+You can use Let’s Encrypt, a free, automated, open certificate authority run by the nonprofit Internet Security Research Group (ISRG).

 First, install the certbot package as follows: